stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-3-ha-dns/jump-box-access.md

 ## 📖 Overview

-This document explains how administrative SSH access was structured for the HA DNS environment using a **jump box model**.
+This document explains how administrative SSH access was structured for the HA DNS environment.

-The goal of this approach was to improve administrative consistency and reduce the need to manage access to each DNS node separately from every device.
+The goal of this approach was to improve administrative consistency and reduce the need to manually manage access to each DNS node from every device.

 ---

 ## 🎯 Purpose

-The jump box workflow provides:
+The jump box and SSH trust workflow provides:

 - a cleaner SSH administration path
 - a central point for managing access to internal nodes
 - more consistent operational access to both Pi-hole nodes
+- support for repeatable synchronization and maintenance tasks
 - a structure that better reflects real-world infrastructure administration

 ---

 ## 🧱 Role in the HA DNS Environment

-In this project, the jump box acts as the controlled entry point for accessing:
+In this project, the access workflow supports administration of:

 - ashpi-1
 - ashpi-2
+- Gravity Sync replication
+- keepalived validation
+- Unbound validation
-- internal lab services as needed
+- internal DNS troubleshooting

-Rather than treating each node as a separate manual access target, the jump box creates a cleaner admin workflow.
+Rather than treating each node as a separate manual access target, this workflow creates a cleaner admin model for managing the HA DNS layer.

 ---